On this page:

 - Aggregated industry-specific income statement and balance sheet data for small and medium-sized businesses, showing the profitability of different types of businesses.
 (Formerly SME Benchmarking Tool)

 Statistics Canada.
 The official source for most Canadian business statistics.
 The site also has many analytical publications available that expand on industry data.
-Search the site by keyword, browse by subject, or search key resources, e.g. CANSIM, which contains thousands of time series of socio-economic data.
-CANSIM tables can be manipulated to select specific variables, frequencies and geographies.
+Search the site by keyword, browse by subject, or search for data tables, (formerly CANSIM).
+Data tables can be manipulated to select specific variables, frequencies and geographies.

 NOTE: Many other government departments and organizations also provide statistics (e.g. CMHC, housing, CIHI, health information, etc.)

 You can search across all federal government websites using the search engine at Canada.ca, or use the site limiter in Google: "your keywords" site:gc.ca (and/or site:Canada.ca)*